mjpritchard/test-decap-help/content/docs/interactive-computing/login-problems.md

 The [`sci` servers]({{% ref "sci-servers"%}}) and [`xfer` servers]({{% ref "transfer-servers" %}}) should be available to all with `jasmin-login` access (see above).
-However, some other machines are restricted to particular project participants and require special permission to use.
-For example, **old** the high- performance transfer servers `hpxfer[12].jasmin.ac.uk` require the
-{{<link "../data-transfer/hpxfer-access-role">}}hpxfer access role{{</link>}}, which can be applied for at the JASMIN accounts portal, as can most roles currently in use.
+Where you need special access to a particular service, this will be indicated in the relevant documentation on this site.
+Normally you would apply for access for the relevant access role via the {{<link "jasmin_accounts_portal">}}JASMIN accounts portal{{</link>}}.

 **3) There is a problem with the host you are trying to connect to.**